The map above (which is linked to the recording) is just one suggestion about how to organize this music.

 it's interesting that the phrase structure isn't quite so neatly divided.

-The music begins on beat 2 (in the typical triple time of a chaconne),
+The music begins on beat 2 (in the typical triple time of a chaconne), and you'll see that the first repetition also starts on beat 2.

 Beginning with the elided cadence into segment #3, the patterns generally change on downbeats,